chrislupp/Philote-Python/doc/tutorials/explicit_disciplines.md

 ## Summary

-In this section we covered the basics of creating an explicit discipline
+In this section we covered the basics of creating an explicit discipline.
 The entire code for the paraboloid discipline is listed here for completeness:

 :::{code-block} python